learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 ```

 ## Seasons with NY
-Return the total number of years Babe Ruth played with the NY Yankees.
+Return the total number of years Babe Ruth played with the NY Yankees (i.e. where the `team` value is `"NY"`).

 ```python
 # Your code here
 ```

-## Most HR
+## Most Home Runs

-Select the row with the most HR that Babe Ruth hit in one season
+Return the row with the most HR that Babe Ruth hit in one season.

 ```python